MargaridaVictoriano/BattleShip/README.md

 The first player to guess the location of all ships wins!

 ## Code Structure
 Our program is divided in several different modules.
+We decided to divide the project into its main components and create a new module for each one of them.

+### Board Module

-The board module contains the _Cell_ and the _Board_ structures definition.
+The _Board_ module contains the _Cell_ and the _Board_ structures definition, the matrix limits and it also contains some auxiliary funtions to manipulate the board.

+#### Board Module Functions
+The usage and description of the functions of the Board module are specified in the documentation.

+###

 ## Authors
 Ana Margarida Victoriano, up201704476

 Eduardo Santos, up201805449